Bariawas: History

 It has been a walled town as far as its history can be traced.
 It is said that it had 10 gates.
 Some of these remain, i.e., Karn Gate, Kalandari Gate, Arjun Gate, Subhash Gate, Jaataan Gate, Jundla Gate, Baanson Gate, Dyalpura Gate, and a citadel.

 Karnal sprang into prominence in 1739 when Persian emperor Nadir Shah defeated and captured the Mughal ruler Muhammad Shah in the Battle of Karnal.
 Raja Gopal Singh of Jind seized Karnal in 1763, and the Marathas established themselves at Karnal in 1785.
 Skirmishes followed between the Marathas and the Sikhs and in 1795, the Marathas finally wrested the city from Raja Bhag Singh of Jind and made it over to the British-Irish military commander George Thomas, who took part in the fight.

 The British established a cantonment in Karnal (then also known as Kurnaul, Karnaul, Kurnaul) called Karnal Cantonment in 1805 AD but later abandoned it due to an outbreak of malaria & this very same Karnal Cantonment was shifted to Ambala and later it was known as Ambala Cantonment established in 1843 AD.

 European Cemetery at this cantonment houses about 500 graves of European soldiers.
 An associated cemetery has British graves including that of Commander-in-Chief of British India who died here while on his way during the tumultuous events of Indian Rebellion of 1857.
 The inscriptions on the graves date back to 1811 CE to 1840 CE.
 The cemetery is located within a gated enclosure, with a boundary wall.
-While the most of the graves are simple, raised on brick platforms, others have ornament monument around them.
+While most of the graves are simple, raised on brick platforms, others have ornament monument around them.
 Large vegetation and plants are growing there, many graves are not visible because of tall grass and plants, there is no facility to enter the graves area which is in the dire need of conservation.
 Karnal was annexed by the Raja of Jind in 1763 AD and was taken from him by George Thomas in 1797.
 The British established a cantonment in 1811 AD but abandoned it after 30 years due to the outbreak of malaria.
 It was captured by the British in 1805 AD and made over to Muhamdi Khan (Mandal).
 On Karnal's being formed into a British cantonment, the fort which had been built by Raja Gajpat Singh of Jind, was taken over by the British and converted into a residence for Dost Muhammad Khan Amir of Kabul.
 The fort was used as a jail, as quarters for native cavalry and as poor house.
 In 1862, it was made over to the education department, when the district school was moved into it from the city.